 - Response Deadline: A specific timeframe for the recipient to reply (usually 15-30 days).

-Review the draft carefully to ensure all details are accurate.
-Discuss with your lawyer to address any ambiguities and confirm the language reflects your intentions.
+- Carefully review the draft to ensure all details are accurate.
+Discuss with your lawyer to address ambiguities and confirm the language reflects your intentions.

-Once finalized, the notice is sent to your spouse.
-Common methods include:
+- Once finalized, the notice is sent to your spouse via:

 - Registered Post with Acknowledgment Due: Provides legal proof of delivery.